ferrnnaando/SecurityStriker/README.md

-# TypeTracker: Linux Keylogger Connected with Discord
+# SecurityStriker: Linux Keylogger Connected with Discord

 TypeTracker is an advanced keylogging tool developed in C++ specifically for the Linux operating system.
 It enables discreet and responsible monitoring of keyboard input, while also providing a secure connection to Discord for seamless reporting and analysis.